 - VAT office

 - Health and Safety Executive office

-You can also get advice on starting a business and becoming self-employed from the government website GOV.UK - see 'Businesses and Self-Employed' under Further Information.
+You can also get advice on starting a business and becoming self-employed from the government website GOV.UK - see 'Businesses and Self-Employed' on the website's homepage.

 Dealing with interruptions

 A common complaint of homeworkers is that just when they are trying to concentrate, someone calls - often friends or family.
 It's wise at the outset to remind people tactfully that you are actually working at home.